OneBrainRepo/web-api/README.md

 `openssl rand -hex 32`

-FIREBASE WOULD BE NEGLECTED, IT IS NOT SUITABLE FOR OUR USAGE PURPOSES
+FIREBASE WOULD BE NEGLECTED, IT IS NOT SUITABLE FOR OUR USAGE PURPOSES[DONE- WILL MIGRATE TABLES]

-We might need to add more user service such as create and update Also create demo_user under user services for demo only purpose
+We might need to add more user service such as create and update Also create demo_user under user services for demo only purpose[DONE]

 Routes under one folder, services in their seperate folder, guards under seperate folder(such as auth) Also create mongodb folder for mongo connection and remove firebase completely